 - Inmates may request a new visiting list on the first visiting day each month, between 6:30 AM and 7:30 AM.
 All

 previous lists will be placed in the inmates master arrest file.

 - Visitation between parties involving any known order of protection shall not be permitted.

 - Visitors for inmates in the McDonough County Jail may leave the following listed items: Paper bound

-books, paper bound crossword or word search books, puzzles in factory sealed boxes, Cashier’s Check,
+books, paper bound crossword or word search books, Cashier’s Check,

 Money Order, Certified Check issued by a bank and cash.
 Any exceptions to this rule shall be obtained